Have a damaged USB thumb drive or memory card? These applications can help you save your data.

 I tested them using the Windows versions of these recovery apps.
 (Some of these products also offer versions for other platforms, which I didn't test; these are noted at the top of each review.)
 Tests involved selectively erasing and recovering files, and attempting to recover all files after a quick format (one where only the directory information is erased, not each block on the disk).

 [[Note: Because this article was written in 2012, some of the information may be outdated.
-However, all prices are current and all reviewed software is still available.]]
+However, as of February 2015, all prices are current and all reviewed software is still available.]]

 OS: Windows 98 and later.
 (CardRescue available for Mac OS X)